Who can attend?

 What forms do I need to bring?

-Each participant (youth and adult) must have parts A and B completed of the Health Form.
+Each participant (youth and adult) must have a completed of the Health Form.
 Additionally each youth participant who would like to participate in shooting sports activities must have a completed Shooting Sports Waiver.
-Both of these forms can be found under Resources on the right hand side of this screen.
+Both of these forms can be found under forms on the right hand side of this screen.

-Forms will be turned into the staff at check in.
+Forms will be turned in upon arrival, and you will get them back at the end of your week.
 If you do not have them completed, you will be asked to fill them out once you arrive.

 What to expect at Check In

 Camp Staff will be ready to greet you in your assigned campsite at 1pm.
 Once you are in camp, you will want to set up and head to the beach to do swim qualifications for the week.
 Your counselor will work with your group to build your camp schedule for the week with the other kids in your group.

 Each participant, youth and adult, will be asked to complete a swim qualification test.
 You will not be allowed to participate in any aquatic activities (swimming or boating) until this is complete.
 There are 3 different levels that participants can check at to fit their comfort and ability level:

 Swim checks can be completed prior to coming to camp under the supervision of a registered lifeguard, see Swim Qualification Record sheet in the forms area in the right sidebar for more information.